Pierre François Olive Rayer

 Pierre François Olive Rayer (8 March 1793 – 10 September 1867) was a French physician who was a native of Saint Sylvain.
 He made important contributions in the fields of pathological anatomy, physiology, comparative pathology and parasitology.
+He worked for the most part at the Hôpital de la Charité and became a professor of comparative anatomy at the faculty of medicine in Paris in 1862.